wilsonmar/wilsonmar.github.io/_posts/2016-08-22-mac-osx-terminal.md

 ## Root user for sudo commands

 The root user has the ability to relocate or remove required system files and to introduce new files in locations that are protected from other users.
+A root user has the ability to access other users' files.

 Any user with an administrator account can become the root user or reset the root password.
-A root user has the ability to access other users' files.

-Under a Unix system like Mac OS X you must have "root" (administrative) privileges to start IP-services using ports smaller than 1024.
+Under a Unix system like MacOS you must have "root" (administrative) privileges to start IP-services using ports smaller than 1024.

-After Mac install, the root or superuser account is not enabled.
+After MacOS install, the root or superuser account is not enabled.
 While it is possible to enable the root account, once enabled, if forgetten, you'll have to
 <a target="_blank" rel="amphtml" href="http://danfrakes.com/2014/10/16/how-to-make-a-bootable-yosemite-installer-drive/">
 reboot from the installer drive</a> (a hassle).

-It is safer and easier to use the sudo command to gain temporary root access to the system.
+1. It is safer and easier to use the sudo command to gain temporary root access to the system.

-DOTHIS:
 In a Terminal window invoke:

    <tt>sudo -s</tt>

    After I type in my password, the response for me is the version of bash:

    <tt>bash-3.2# </tt>

    to demote out of root:

    <tt>exit</tt>

-DO THIS:
 The folders that bash looks into are:

    <tt>/bin/echo $PATH</tt>

 On a fresh Yosemite, its:

    <tt>/usr/local/bin:/usr/bin:/bin:/usr/sbin:/sbin</tt>

 Each additional app adds to the front of the list:

 <tt>